pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 If you want to improve style points outside the style guide, you can comment that you think it would improve the code readability but isn't mandatory.
 Don't block PRs from being submitted based only on personal style preferences.

-The PR author should not include major style changes combined with other changes.
-For example, if a PR wants to reformat the whole file should not make functional changes.
-This has been explained as "One PR just does one thing" in the previous section.
+The PR author should not combine nontrivial style changes with functional changes.
+This would violate the guideline covered earlier: one PR does one thing.

 ### Consistency